-This Mazda from Mind to Metal has a large assortment of clean Body Mods, and would most likely clean up in an under construction battle.
+This Mazda from Mind to Metal has a large assortment of clean Body Mods, and would most li

 Body mods can be performed during those winter months.
 Of course, laying mud down in 30 degree weather isn't always fun, but think of how warm you'll get with that workout.
 When we talk about body mods, we're talking about two different kinds of body mods as far as most judges are concerned.
 There are major body mods, and there are minor body mods.
 A major body mod is a chop top, a body-drop, suicide doors or a convertible top.
 Minor body mods are roll pans, shaved handles or any other miscellaneous little shave jobs.
 Just because you have an arsenal of body mods doesn't mean you're going to sweep the competition either.
 Chances are, you're only going to get about 10 points maximum for it (as it is with the FFF judging sheet).
 It also depends on how clean you did the work.
 If your shaved handles look more like ghost handles, then you're probably not going to get points for them.
 If your roll pan looks like you were trying to get there by removing the parking blocks on the way in, it's doubtful you'll get points for that either.

 This truck sports a very impressive and professional built amprack and sub system.
-With its bright color and blinging chrome, it's sure to attract the eye of the judges.
+With it

 The interior is something that is almost always overlooked.
 Have you ever walked around at a show and seen cigarette butts on the floor of a truck or coke stains in the center console?
 Chances are, that guy isn't taking home a trophy that day.
 In order to impress the judges, you're going to need some stereo equipment, maybe some TVs, a DVD player-having them installed professionally is a plus.
 If you've got the time, then spend some quality hours to get those craftsmanship points that a lot of people are not going to get with a house speaker behind the seat.
 Since we drive trucks, the bed is sometimes also considered interior, as is the case with the FFF sheet.
 So, putting in a carpet kit you made or adding a hot tub can be a plus.
 Yes, I said a hot tub.
 After all, I've been known to be a little old-school on occasion.

-Another option is to blow everybody away with a stack of chrome and horsepower like this S-10 owner has.
+Another option is to blow everybody away with a stack of chrome and horsepower like this S

 Here's a good example of a stock motor dressed up and ready to show.
-It's nothing crazy, just some chrome and paint.
-Yet, it's clean and elegant.
+It's nothing crazy, j

 The engine bay is one area most guys would rather not even hear about.
 It can be easily overlooked.
 Not too many guys have the means to drop a small block Chevy into the engine bay, or spend a few thousand dollars on chroming.
 But after all, if you want to bring home the plastic, you're going to have to spend the green.